moj-analytical-services/OPG/Strategic_modelling.md

 * OPG strategy:
 - Definition of supervision: The definition of supervision going forward will therefore be the ongoing monitoring and tailored oversight that the OPG provides to deputies appointed by the Court of Protection and Guardians, appointed by the High Court to ensure that they carry out their responsibilities in the best interests of P or the missing persons or the person they are deputy or guardian for.
 This includes, but is not limited to, ensuring compliance with their court order, assessing that they are acting in accordance with the requirements of the Mental Capacity Act 2005 or guardianship, missing persons 2017 and overseeing adherence to the deputy standards for deputies.
-- Interpretation of Statutory function: Compliance - lay public authority, professional and health and welfare or personal welfare cases and property and financial AFFAIRS. and Infrastructure: that is that we develop and build a supervision infrastructure that promotes excellence and sustainability.
+- Interpretation of Statutory function: Compliance - lay public authority, professional, health, welfare or personal welfare cases, property, financial AFFAIRS, and Infrastructure: that is that we develop and build a supervision infrastructure that promotes excellence and sustainability.
-- Policy Objectives: Compliance, Infrastructure, and Evidence-led policymaking: provide experts etc.
+- Policy Objectives: Compliance, Infrastructure, and Evidence-led policymaking, providing experts etc.
-- Manage any kind of prioritisation and understanding resource and to be involved in any deadline setting in OPG.
+- Manage any kind of prioritisation. understanding resource, and to be involved in any deadline setting in OPG.
     1. **L priority** guardianships work, simply because we have only ever had a handful of cases.
     4. **M priority**: fees, although it's medium priority here and here it only mentions supervision fees only because it's the policy strategy for supervision.
     3. **H priority**: Evidence-led policymaking - it is important to build a high quality, high quality evidence base that we can use and draw on to develop and design our policies.
 A high quality evidence base around Public authority deputyships, professional deputyships and health and welfare or personal welfare deputyships, monitoring and evaluation and then third is sort of longer term aspiration is around establishing the OPG as a thought leader and with the ones that are high priority and this is the bit where it would be really good to get your thoughts on how best to take it forward.
 And so figuring out what we have at the moment in terms of data, what are the gaps when it comes to supervision and deputyships and how can we fill those in order to improve our evidence base and increase our evidence base for it comes to supervision and deputyships and guardianships too and then monitoring evaluation is and that one's a bit more around understanding the impact of our policies because that is one of the things that's missing at the moment and it is also about tracking the implementation of our policies as well.